pnp/powershell/documentation/Get-PnPSiteTemplate.md

 Filename to write to, optionally including full path.
 The format of the file is based upon the extension you specify.
 - .xml will generate an XML file
 - .pnp will generate a PnP Provisioning Package, which is a file that contains all artifacts in a single archive (files, images, etc.)
-- .md will generate a user readible markdown report.
+- .md will generate a user readable markdown report.
 This is work in progress and will be extended in the future.

 ```yaml
 Type: String